 Audio-only streams can be a series of MPEG elementary audio files formatted as AAC with ADTS headers, as MP3, or as AC-3.

 The segmenter also creates an index file.
 The index file contains a list of media files.
 The index file also contains metadata.
 The index file is an

 .M3U8 playlist.
 The URL of the index file is accessed by clients, which then request the indexed files in sequence.

 The server requires a media encoder, which can be off-the-shelf hardware, and a way to break the encoded media into segments and save them as files, which can either be software such as the media stream segmenter provided by Apple or part of an integrated third-party solution.

 The media encoder takes a real-time signal from an audio-video device, encodes the media, and encapsulates it for transport.
 Encoding should be set to a format supported by the client device, such as H.264 video and HE-AAC audio.
 Currently, the supported delivery format is MPEG-2 Transport Streams for audio-video, or MPEG elementary streams for audio-only.

 The encoder delivers the encoded media in an MPEG-2 Transport Stream over the local network to the stream segmenter.
 MPEG-2 transport streams should not be confused with MPEG-2 video compression.
 The transport stream is a packaging format that can be used with a number of different compression formats.
-The Audio Technologies in iOS Technology Overview and Video Technologies in iOS Technology Overview list supported compression formats.
+The Audio Technologies and Video Technologies list supported compression formats.